jameschang.co [experience] [/now] résumé.pdf ↓

 LocaliQ Scheduling — appointment detail view with customer info, rescheduling, and notes

-The scheduling dashboard I shipped at LocaliQ — appointment detail with customer context, rescheduling history, and notes.
+The scheduling dashboard we shipped at LocaliQ — appointment detail with customer context, rescheduling history, and notes.
 Blog post →

 LocaliQ (Gannett's SMB marketing arm inside the USA Today Network) had a portfolio of point solutions for small businesses — websites, SEO, ads, social — but no scheduling.
 Our customers were losing appointments to competitors who had a booking tool.

 The biggest judgment call was what to build first.
-The engineering team wanted to ship AI-driven scheduling rules and advanced routing; internal stakeholders wanted feature parity with Calendly.
-I argued for neither: SMB customers had an integration problem, not a sophistication problem.
-Calendar sync (Google + Outlook) and SMS notifications were the two things they couldn't live without, and the two things most competitors' free tiers hid behind a paywall.
+Engineering wanted AI-driven scheduling rules and advanced routing; internal stakeholders wanted feature parity with Calendly.
+We pushed back on both: SMB customers had an integration problem, not a sophistication problem.
+Calendar sync (Google + Outlook) and SMS notifications were the two things they couldn't live without — and the two things most competitors' free tiers hid behind a paywall.
 We shipped those first and held everything else.

 LocaliQ Scheduling — customer-facing booking widget on a Beacon Electric microsite, with a calendar and time-slot picker for a 60-minute appointment